Transforma logo

 Devices

-The report charts the growth in the number of precision specialist robots and additive manufacturing connected devices, which will grow from 10.4 million units in 2020 to 38.7 million units in 2030.
+The report charts the growth in the number of precision specialist robots and additive manufacturing connected devices, which will grow from 10.5 million units in 2023 to 23.7 million in 2033.

 Transforma Insights forecasts are compiled on a country-by-country basis.
 This report includes a regional summary, showing splits between Australasia, Greater China, North America, Europe, Japan, Latin America, MENA, Russia & Central Asia, South East Asia, South Korea, India & South Asia, and Sub-Saharan Africa.